PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Methodology

 \subsection{Optimization and Regularization}

-In the training phase, we randomly select $N_v$ different views of images rendered from the same triplane.
-We randomly choose one as the reference image for the Gaussian full-head reconstruction, while the others serve as novel view images for prediction and training.
-Note that the two branches in our framework both render images for supervision.
-We ensure the accuracy of the rendered RGB images from each branch by comparing them with the ground truth target images, utilizing a combination of $\mathcal{L}_1$ loss and perceptual loss for supervision.
+In the training phase, we randomly select $N_v$ different views of images of the same subject.
+We randomly choose one as the reference image for the Gaussian full-head reconstruction, while the others serve as novel view images for prediction.
+Note that both branches in our framework render images for supervision.
+We ensure the accuracy of the rendered RGB images from each branch by comparing them with the ground truth target images, utilizing a combination of $\mathcal{L}_1$ loss and perceptual loss for supervision:

 Additionally, for the sparse and dense Gaussian Splatting branch, we render the silhouette and supervise it using $\mathcal{L}_1$ loss, referred to as $\mathcal{L}_{mask}$.
-And for the spherical triplane branch, we supervise the extracted triplane feature with the triplane feature in the pretrained SphereHead with $\mathcal{L}_1$ loss, denoted as $\mathcal{L}_{tri}$.
+For the spherical triplane branch, we supervise the extracted feature with those in the pretrained SphereHead by $\mathcal{L}_1$ loss, denoted as $\mathcal{L}_{st}$.
 The total loss function is a weighted sum as:

-where $\mathcal{L}_{rgb}^{G}$ denotes the RGB image loss for both sparse and dense Gaussian Splatting and $\mathcal{L}_{rgb}^{T}$ for the auxiliary triplane branch, both denoted as in Formula~(\ref{eqn:loss_rgb}).
+where $\mathcal{L}_{rgb}^{G}$ denotes the RGB image loss for sparse and dense Gaussian Splatting and $\mathcal{L}_{rgb}^{ST}$ for the auxiliary spherical triplane branch, both denoted in Formula~(\ref{eqn:loss_rgb}).